achilleas-k/image-definitions-talk/presentation/slides.md

 ```

 Notes:
+- TODO: Remove this or move to the end
 - This is the rough structure of the image builder stack.
 At the top we have user interfaces, like the CLI, cockpit composer (a plugin for cockpit), and the image builder service that runs in console.redhat.com (our hosted service).
 - I'll talk a bit about how osbuild works (the bottom part) but the focus of this talk will be almost entirely on the way we define images, which happens in osbuild-composer (the middle part).
 - I might mention how the concepts discussed here affect the user interfaces.
 TODO: consider adding `images` between osbuild and composer

+---

+## osbuild

+SCREENSHOT OF IB WITH NGINX (example)

 ---